How To Use Criteria And Criterion Correctly In Your Writing

 Here are two points to keep in mind.

 A criterion is a principle or standard by which something may be judged or decided.

-When there are multiple standards or elements to making a decision, we can use the plural form.
+When there are multiple standards or elements to making a decision, we use the plural form criteria.